dbacked/agent/README.md

 Download the latest binary from [https://s3.eu-central-1.amazonaws.com/dbacked-dumpprograms/dbacked_agent](https://s3.eu-central-1.amazonaws.com/dbacked-dumpprograms/dbacked_agent) ([MD5 here](https://s3.eu-central-1.amazonaws.com/dbacked-dumpprograms/dbacked_agent_md5)) and configure your server to start it on startup.

+### Docker

+You can use the agent as a Docker container: `docker run -d geekuillaume/dbacked_agent dbacked_agent --apikey YOUR_API_KEY --db-type pg --db-host DB_HOST --db-username DB_USERNAME --db-password DB_PASSWORD --db-name DB_NAME`.
+You can also use `mysql` instead of `pg`.

+To test it first before daemonizing it, remove the `-d` arg in the command.

+The container needs access to your database.
+If you are using a postgres or mysql container on Docker too, don't forget to use the `--link` argument.

 ### Manual compilation

 If you want to be sure of what you're installing on your servers, you can manually compile the binary.